bartolo7/React-Native-E2E-Automation/README.md

 ```

-### Add file to React-Native repository utils folder and start adding AL to react-component
+## 2 Add file to React-Native Repository Utils and start adding AL

 The components in the React-Native apps repository must have AL for the automation to work.